EricDriussi/website/content/en/posts/pullrequest.md

 Let's keep things tidy, make a new branch and check out to it to keep you work separated.

+Make sure you are creating the branch from the one you wish to get yours merged with.
+If they work on `develop` don't make the new branch from `main`.

 ```bash
 git checkout -b pr-branch
 ```